NCHRP 17-71 [Final]

-The research will be accomplished in four primary phases with two planned face-to-face interim meetings with the panel and research team.
-Each primary phase is contingent upon NCHRP approval of the previous phase results.
+The research was divided into four primary phases with two planned face-to-face interim meetings with the panel and research team.
+Each primary phase was contingent upon NCHRP approval of the previous phase results.

 - Review the existing HSM for errors, inconsistencies, and duplications in addition to the published errata.